fullmetal-a/avr/README.md

 ### Windows
 The simplest way to compile it is open project in Qt Creator.
-You also must have Git, Qt framework  (5.0 version or higher) any compiler on your computer (e.g. MSVC or Mingw32).
+You also must have Git, Qt framework  (5.0 version or higher) and any compiler on your computer (e.g. MSVC or Mingw32).

 1. Open git bash emulator and create a directory, for example: `$ mkdir D:/projects/avr`
 2. Go to your new directoty: `$ cd D:/projects/avr`